 10 things you didn’t know about Weezer’s Blue Album

-The classic geek rock debut LP is 25 years old this year.
+The classic geek rock debut LP was released on 10 May 1994.
 But how much do you know about Buddy Holly, The Sweater Song and all the rest?

 There’s some Photoshop trickery on the cover

 The famous cover photo (which has influenced many a Weezer album since) isn’t just a straightforward shot of the band.
 Bassist Matt Sharp (third from left) didn’t like his photo, so his head is flown in from another shot in the series.

 The video for Buddy Holly was given away free

 Well, to anyone who bought the Windows 95 upgrade.
 On the disc was a MOV of the video, which was pretty cool in those pre-YouTube days.

 The original lyric for Buddy Holly was originally about the famous Hollywood dancing couple: "Oo-wee-oo you look just like Ginger Rogers, Oh, oh, I move just like Fred Astaire.”
 The story is about the rest of the Weezer members making fun of Rivers Cuomo’s friend Kyung He.

 Undone (The Sweater Song) originally opened differently

 Karl Koch (Weezer’s unofficial fifth member) notes that he created a montage of voices that included Darth Vader, Charlie Brown and Humphrey Bogart.
 When the samples proved too difficult to clear, they were replaced by conversations between Matt Sharp and Koch and then Koch and Mykel Allen, who ran the Weezer fan club (see below).